kashikarparth/dactl/_posts/2018-06-15-Deep-Autoencoder-for-Recommender-Engines.md

 Lets discuss every part in the above represenation briefly (with the assumption that the autoencoder is trained):

-<b>Encoder</b> : This part of the autoencoder comes up with a lower dimension representation for the input data, meaningful in some way, with the dimension equal to the number of nodes in the code layer, to be precise.
+<strong>Encoder</strong> : This part of the autoencoder comes up with a lower dimension representation for the input data, meaningful in some way, with the dimension equal to the number of nodes in the code layer, to be precise.
 Let's call that function f(x).

-Code : This layer of the autoencoder is the one with the lowest dimension representation of the input data, and contains only the salient features of the data which lead to learning, while cutting away unnecessary patters in the training data, as it's dimensions are forced to be smaller than that of the data itself.
+<strong>Code</strong> : This layer of the autoencoder is the one with the lowest dimension representation of the input data, and contains only the salient features of the data which lead to learning, while cutting away unnecessary patters in the training data, as it's dimensions are forced to be smaller than that of the data itself.

-Decoder : This part of the autoencoder generates the input data back up from the code layer into the dimensions of the input data itself, basically understanding the meaning of the coded representation.
+<strong>Decoder</strong> : This part of the autoencoder generates the input data back up from the code layer into the dimensions of the input data itself, basically understanding the meaning of the coded representation.
 It learns from the coded representations and comes up with the generating function g(x), where g(f(input)) = input = output (perfectly trained).

 ### Intuition